 When Do Bed Bugs Bite?

 Bed bugs are nocturnal pests meaning that they are mostly active at night.
 They will locate your place of sleep through the carbon dioxide being expelled by you and with the warmth of your body.
-It should be noted that since they are active mostly during the night, it doesn’t mean that they cannot feed during the day, they can and they will especially if they are very hungry.

 Do Bed Bugs Bite Pets?

-Remember bed bugs do not live on their host, instead they feed and then retreat to their hiding spots, usually around the sleeping quarters.
+Remember bed bugs do not live on their host, instead, they feed and then retreat to their hiding spots, usually around the sleeping quarters.

 After you have identified that your pets are in an infested situation, take up treatment measures immediately.
 Start by cleaning all the pet’s items, and then groom your pet by trimming the fur (most severe cases), after this give your pet a bath using organic shampoo.